The flow and foundations of discovering and designing value-based interventions in health ecosystems

 How can organisations achieve more effective and sustained impact when seeking to address complex system problems?
 How can they adopt a more strategic mindset to design multi-stakeholder interventions?
 How can they widen their frame of problem search to look into new adjacent possibilities beyond the status quo?
 What does value even mean from a systems perspective, and how should it be designed and delivered?
 Most of all, how is it possible to build and deploy a dynamic organisational systemic design capability, one that realises much greater ongoing potential to address complex system problems?

-To answer these questions, below I offer some core principles or foundations for developing a systemic design capability together with how they align within a dynamic design process model (click to open in a bigger window).
-They are further explored in my publication – focused on health ecosystems although with many lessons for other contexts and markets – available to download here.
+To answer these questions, below we offer some core principles or foundations for developing a systemic design capability together with how they align within a dynamic design process model (click to open in a bigger window).
+They are further explored in our publication – focused on health ecosystems although with many lessons for other contexts and markets – available to download here.

 First, adopt an ecosystems view as this helps to define a frame for not only identifying your ecosystem of interest, but also to understand how they function, their structure, the nature of value and their dynamics.
 It is critical to carefully frame your ecosystem of interest using certain loosely-defined contexts that organise actors (or stakeholders), interactions, resources and practices.
 In effect, an ecosystem is your market so be sure to know how to define it, where its boundaries lie and which other ecosystems it is adjacent to, or overlap it.